YJiangcm/FollowBench/README.md

 ```

 ### Evaluation
+After the model inference, the
-You should first use GPT-4's API to acquire the LLM-based evaluation results and save it in the file named .
+You should first use GPT-4's API to acquire the LLM-based evaluation results and save it in the file named ```gpt4_discriminative_eval_output```.

 Next, we can organize and merge the rule-based evaluation results and LLM-based evaluation results using the following script:
 ```bash
 cd FollowBench/
 python code/eval.py --model_names <a_list_of_evaluated_models>